dychdid/sparxHack/CONTRIBUTING.md

 ## Bug Reports

-If you encounter a bug while using the Sintco Sparxmaths Solver or have any issues with the addon, please help us by reporting it.
+If you encounter a bug while using the SparxHack or have any issues with the addon, please help us by reporting it.
 To file a bug report, follow these steps:

-1. Check the [issue tracker](https://github.com/SintcoLTD/sparxmaths/issues) to ensure that the bug has not already been reported.
+1. Check the [issue tracker](https://github.com/dychdid/sparxHack/issues) to ensure that the bug has not already been reported.
 2. If the bug has not been reported, open a new issue and provide a clear and descriptive title.
 3. In the issue description, include steps to reproduce the bug and any relevant error messages or screenshots.
 4. If possible, provide information about the browser and operating system you are using.